 Apart from at the border, Japan doesn’t have any laws restricting your ability to move around in Japan during the COVID-19 pandemic.
 Even during the state of emergency that ran from early April until late May, there were no legal restrictions on movement.
 The Tokyo Metropolitan Government and the central government both urged citizens not to travel, but you still could—and plenty did.

-Apart from Tokyo Prefecture, the government is no longer urging people not to travel.
-However, the current approach of the Japanese government can most kindly be described as “pragmatic”—balancing both public health and economic considerations.
-More specifically, balancing the risk of widespread infection with the risk of collapse of the tourist industry that employs more than 4 million people and supports regional economies.
+The government is no longer urging people to refrain from travel.
+The current approach is aimed at balancing the risks of widespread infection with the risk of collapse of the tourism industry that employs more than 4 million people and which supports regional economies.

-Without clear and consistent messaging from the government, the decision to travel is ultimately a balancing act for residents, too, who are having to choose between their personal wants and elective social responsibility.
+The decision to travel is ultimately a balancing act for residents, too. who are having to choose between their personal wants and an appropriate level of social responsibility.